gingerdeer/gingerdeer.github.io/_other/2023-03-27-communitydevrel.md

 * Knowing when to stop doing something that doesn't work and pivot to something else
 * Skill and passion for code, as any sort of DevRel person

+If these sound like you, Community work might be just right for you.

 You may have background in project management, you may be fresh out of school as a coder, you may be a senior developer who's seen it all, or maybe you come from a marketing background.
 All are welcome here, as we're all inclusive community builders here!

 ( Full disclosure: The phrase "we're all inclusive community builders here!"
 I unashamedly stole from the CMX Summit 2022 event - hope to see you at the next one! )